amau/tetris-3d/README.md

-tetris-3d
+Tetris-3d
 =========

-proof of concept for a 3d tetris coded in javascript.
+Proof of concept for a 3d tetris coded in javascript.
+The engine is written from scratch.
+GWT technology was explored.
+Pure javascript was prefered in the end.